dhanushka2001/OpenGL-3D-Render-Recorder/README.md

   // This deletes all items in the array delete[] frame;
   ```
-* For some reason ``new`` seems to allocate more memory than expected, I need to store 800x600 RGB (0-255) pixel data, but I can get away with subtracting 2415 before getting a stack overflow error.
+* For some reason ``new`` seems to allocate more memory than expected, I need to store 800x600 RGB (0-255) pixel data, but I can get away with subtracting 2415 before getting a heap buffer overflow causing a segfault.
 When initializing a pointer, people recommended to set it to ``NULL``.[^48]
   [^48]: Dmitry.
 "Proper Way To Initialize Unsigned Char*" _Stack Overflow_, 2 Feb.
 2011, [stackoverflow.com/a/4876907](https://stackoverflow.com/a/4876907).
 * The final exercise for Transformations asks to render two crates using only transformations and two draw calls (``glDrawElements``).
 This was quite simple to do as I already created the function ``RenderCrate`` which did all the tedious stuff and all I'd need to do is just call this function again.
 I added another input for the function so it could receive a ``vec3`` translation.
 * Because one of the textures of the object has transparency I thought it would be cool to see the other object behind the front object.
 Transparency/Blending is an "Advanced OpenGL" topic, but again it doesn't hurt to explore it early.